Coffin Cellars

 Coffin Cellars, LLC is a family-run country winery located in Webster, NH.
 We specialize in wines made from fruits and berries (and a flower and a couple vegetables!), many of which are grown locally or on our own property.

 Currently, Coffin Cellars rotates 15 varieties throughout the years.
-Wine is available for sale by pickup at the winery, and a handful of independently-owned retailers and restaurants around central NH.
-Our Cranberry-Pomegranate wine can be purchased at over a dozen NH Liquor and Wine Outlets across the state.
+Wine is available for sale by pickup at the winery, and a handful of Farmer's Markets across the state.
+Our Cranberry-Pomegranate wine can be purchased at over a dozen NH Liquor and Wine Outlets.
 Please check with your local store for availability.

-Wine tastings are available by reservation ONLY, Saturday and Sundays from 1-5pm.
+Wine tastings are available by reservation ONLY, Saturday and Sundays from 1-5pm May through December.
 Click here to book an appointment.

 Our Story